GoogleCloudPlatform/click-to-deploy-solutions/gke-standard-nginx/README.md

 # Automate the deployment of your Kubernetes applications

 ## Introduction
-This architecture uses click-to-deploy so you can spin up an infrastructure in minutes using terraform.
+This architecture uses click-to-deploy so you can spin up a GKE cluster with [NGINX](https://www.nginx.com/) for load balancing.

 In the fast-paced world of software development, organizations strive to achieve efficient and automated processes to deliver high-quality applications at a rapid pace.
 To accomplish this, companies leverage technologies like Google Kubernetes Engine (GKE) for container orchestration, Jenkins to implement CI/CD pipelines, and Prometheus Stack for monitoring..